 Brain injury changes lives and affects families.
 The Brain Injury Association of North Carolina wants to help you find the resources you need.
+We have 5 Brain Injury Resource Centers in NC to serve you.
 Brain injuries can occur in countless ways; they may be the result of a fall, a stroke, a car accident, or an IED blast, among many other things.
 Brain injury can happen to anyone, anywhere, at any time.
 Brain injury affects 5 times more people annually than breast cancer, HIV/AIDS, spinal cord injury, and MS combined.

 Sports and recreational concussions have increased by 60% in the last decade.
 Youth sport coaching staffs would benefit from more information about concussion prevention and post-concussion care.
 Specialized training would better equip our schools’ faculties to appropriately serve children with a brain injury in the classroom.

 There is a significant increase of brain injury among returning military service members who will require long-term care in North Carolina communities.
 Military families may not qualify for Veterans’ services, and need a great deal of training and support.